projectcontour/contour/design/ingressroute-design.md

 Any nameserver can hold a record for `heptio.com`, but without the linkage from the parent `.com` TLD, its information is unreachable and non authorative.

 Each _root_ of a DAG starts at a virtual host, which describes properties like the fully qualified name of the virtual host, any aliases (for example a www. prefix) of that vhost, TLS configuration, and possibly global access list details.
-The edges of a graph do not contain virtual host information, they are only reachable from a root via a delegation.
+The vertices of a graph do not contain virtual host information, they are only reachable from a root via a delegation.
 This permits the _owner_ of an ingress root to both delegate the authority to publish a service on a portion of the route space inside a virtual host, and to itself further delegate authority to publish and delegate.

 This also means that

-In practice the linkage, or delegation, from root to edge, is performed with a specific type of route action.
+In practice the linkage, or delegation, from root to vertex, is performed with a specific type of route action.
 You can think of it that rather than routing traffic to a service, it is routed to another ingressroute object for further processing.